BuddyForms/BuddyForms-Ultimate-Member/readme.txt

 == Changelog ==

+1.2
+* Rebuild all to work with UM Version 2
+* Added new premium features
+* Added new options for viability and labels
+* Added UM extension support
+* Add new translation strings
+* Removed the old freemius integration and add the parent code

 1.1
 * Fixed an issue if multiple forms used in different tabs with the same post type the tab default got broken